 Rachel Kyte is the 14th dean of The Fletcher School at Tufts University.
 Kyte is the first woman to lead the United States' oldest graduate-only school of international affairs, which attracts students from all corners of the world and at all stages of their careers.

 Prior to joining Fletcher, Kyte served as special representative of the UN secretary-general and chief executive officer of Sustainable Energy for All (SEforALL).
 She previously was the World Bank Group vice president and special envoy for climate change, leading the run-up to the Paris Agreement.
 She was also vice president at the International Finance Corporation responsible for ESG risk and business advisory services.

-In her UN role and as CEO of SEforAll, a nonprofit public/private platform created from an initiative of the UN secretary-general, Kyte led efforts to promote and finance clean, affordable energy and low-carbon growth as part of the UN Sustainable Development Goals in the context of the Paris Agreement.
-She grew SEforALL into an organization that employs more than forty staff and has partnerships with companies, governments, and civil society organizations.
+In her UN role and as CEO of SEforAll, a public-private platform created by the UN and World Bank, Kyte led efforts to promote and finance clean, reliable and affordable energy as part of the U.N .Sustainable Development Goals.

 In the 2020 UK New Year Honours, Rachel was appointed as CMG for her services to sustainable energy and combating climate change.